 Once past the finish line, crews wind down and move upstream, clear of the finish, where they wait for instructions on spinning from the Head Marshal.
 In Summer Eights, crews who 'bump out' follow the Following Launch up the river, observing the warm-up circulation pattern.
 Crews that bump out beyond their boathouse join the warm-up circulation pattern and land at their raft when they pass it on the correct side of the river.
-Boathouse-Island crews bumping out before their boathouse may go straight in provided it is clear to do so and under instructions from the marshals, with the exception of the top half of Boathouse Island, St. Anne's to Brasenose, who must re-join the circulation pattern.
+Boathouse-Island crews bumping out before their boathouse may go straight in provided it is clear to do so and under instructions from the marshals, with the exception of the top half of Boathouse Island, St. Anne's to Brasenose, who must re-join the circulation pattern, but may spin and land downstream as soon as they have passed the top of Boathouse Island.